awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-view-metrics.md

 1. Use the drop\-down boxes near the top to select the type of resource to view, as well as the specific resource\.

 You can set a CloudWatch alarm on any metric that Container Insights collects\.
-For more information, see [Using Amazon CloudWatch Alarms](AlarmThatSendsEmail.md)
+For more information, see [Using Amazon CloudWatch alarms](AlarmThatSendsEmail.md)

+**Note**
+If you have already set up CloudWatch Application Insights to monitor your containerized applications, the Application Insights dashboard appears below the Container Insights dashboard\.
+If you have not already enabled Application Insights, you can do so by choosing **Auto\-configure Application Insights** below the performance view in the Container Insights dashboard\.
+For more information about Application Insights and containerized applications, see [Enable Application Insights for Amazon ECS and Amazon EKS resource monitoring](appinsights-setting-up-console.md#appinsights-container-insights)\.

 ## Viewing the top contributors<a name="Container-Insights-view-metrics-topn"></a>